eslawski/fishbone-diagram-creator/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the ISC License.